 Manufacturers holding IECEx CoC may apply for an IECEx Conformity Mark License to Approved ExCBs, as listed on the IECEx website: www.iecex.com to affix the IECEx Mark of Conformity to equipment that are covered by an IECEx CoC.

-NOTE Details concerning the Regulations and Rules for the licensing of the International IECEx Conformity Mark are detailed in IECEx 04 and OD 422.

 Method of application

 ExCBs and ExTLs approved by the ExMC in accordance with these Rules and associated IECEx Operational Documents may participate in the IECEx Certified Equipment Scheme.
 Applications from organizations seeking ExCB or ExTL acceptance for the purpose of issuing IECEx CoCs, ExTRs or QARs can be accepted from bodies that reside in an IECEx Participating Member Country.
-Applications are made to the Secretary of the ExMC.
+Applications are made to the ExMC Secretary.

-Refer to IECEx Basic Rules regarding country membership of the IECEx System.
+Refer to IECEx 01-S IECEx Supplement to Harmonized Basic Rules IEC CA 01 regarding country membership of the IECEx System.

 Acceptance

-Certification bodies and assessment and testing laboratories are accepted into the IECEx Certified Equipment Scheme following satisfactory assessment of their competence by assessors appointed by the ExMC as providing adequate confidence to regulatory authority, user, manufacturers, and certification body interests.
-Competence is judged by reference to ISO/IEC 17065 and ISO/IEC 17025 and IECEx Technical Guidance Documents.
+Certification bodies and assessment and testing laboratories are accepted into the IECEx Certified Equipment Scheme following satisfactory assessment of their competence by assessors approved by ExAG as providing adequate confidence to regulatory authority, user, manufacturers, and certification body interests.
+Competence is judged by reference to ISO/IEC 17065 and ISO/IEC 17025 and IECEx Technical Capability Documents.

 Permissions